 While CLPHA agrees that an emphasis on health and safety deficiencies is an appropriate priority for HUD, the deficiencies included under health and safety are very broad in scope and include items that do not belong under the "health and safety" umbrella.
-Please see comments above in item #1 for further detail.
+Please see comments above in item #1 for further detail regarding our concerns.